SHIVAMAMBAH/Transformer/Module 01/README.md

   - N-gram involve splitting sequences into fixed-size subsequences, or "grams" allowing model to estimate probabilities by counting occurance.
   - N-gram Provide more context than single words (as in markov Chains) but are still limites by the fixed sized window size.
   - They were widely used in machine translation, text prediction, and speech recognition, forming the basis of many NLP tasks before deep learning.

+### Neural Network-Based Sequence Models
+- **Recurrent Neural Networks (RNNs) (1980s-1990s)**:
+  - RNNs introduced the concept of using neural networks to handle sequential data by maintaining a hidden state across time steps, allowing models to learn dependencies within the sequence.
+  - This architectire enables more complex language modelling, text generation, and time-series prediction than previous statistical methods.
+  - However, RNNs struggled with long-term dependencies due to issues like vanishing gradients, where gradients shrink or explode as they are backpropagated over time.

+- **Long Short-Term Memory (LSTM) Networks (1997):
+  - LSTM networks were developed by Hochreiter and Schmidhuber to address the limitations of standard RNNs.
+  - LSTMs use a gating mechanism (input, forget, and output gates) to regulate information flow, allowing them to capture longer dependencies and reduce the vanishing gradient problem.
+  - They became popular for language modellin, speech recognition, and machine translation, among other tasks.